shreelock/refmenot/README.md

 # refmenot

-Scans facebook urls to remove the outbound referral tracking portion from the links.
+Chrome Extension that removes tracking ids from facebook's outbound links.
+Effective in blocking first party tracking originating from facebook.